jfishe/Richland_prefab_2br/Electrical.md

    interior walls will likely need to be surface mounted.

 # Kitchen
+1. How should ceiling lights be placed in kitchen?
+2. The hood vent has task lighting.
+Should we include task lighting for the counter space?
-1. Relocate Dryer outlet to about 4 ft on wall behind Washer.
+3. Relocate Dryer outlet to about 4 ft on wall behind Washer.
 We intend to stack the Washer and Dryer.
 The wall appears deep enough for a normal outlet.
-2. Update wired outlet in cupboard above stove for hood vent with normal, in-wall  wired connection for hood vent.
+4. Update wired outlet in cupboard above stove for hood vent with normal, in-wall  wired connection for hood vent.
 Leave sufficient wire to connect to hood vent.
-3. Update Stove/Oven outlet.
+5. Update Stove/Oven outlet.
 Change to normal in-wall outlet.
-4. Check/update outlet behind dishwasher.
+6. Check/update outlet behind dishwasher.
 It is currently a normal, in-wall, wired outlet.
-5. Remove power from outlet directly above stove.
+7. Remove power from outlet directly above stove.
-6. Add a surface mounted, power strip above counter height along wall adjacent to bathroom.
+8. Add a surface mounted, power strip above counter height along wall adjacent to bathroom.
 I assume 12 inch spacing is OK.
 This is for connecting small appliances; let me know the maximum amperage.
 We want convenience locations, not large load.
-7. Check/update refrigerator outlet.
+9. Check/update refrigerator outlet.
-8. Check/update outlet in half-height partition wall.
+10. Check/update outlet in half-height partition wall.

 # Living Room
 1. Check/update light switch for ceiling light.
 Add a second switch for